grafbase/grafbase/cli/npm/cli/README.md

-    link         Connect a local project to a remote project unlink       Disconnect a local project from a remote project logs         Tails logs from a remote project start        Run your Grafbase project locally in production mode build        Build the Grafbase project in advance to avoid the resolver build step in the start command introspect   Introspect a subgraph endpoint and print its schema subgraphs    List subgraphs
+    link         Connect a local project to a remote project unlink       Disconnect a local project from a remote project logs         Tails logs from a remote project start        Run your Grafbase project in production mode build        Build the Grafbase project in advance to avoid the resolver build step in the start command introspect   Introspect a subgraph endpoint and print its schema subgraphs    List subgraphs